n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.highlevel.md

 # HighLevel

-The HighLevel node allows you to automate work in HighLevel, and integrate HaloPSA with other applications. n8n has built-in support for a wide range of HighLevel features, including creating, updating, deleting, and getting contacts, opportunities, and tasks.
+The HighLevel node allows you to automate work in HighLevel, and integrate HighLevel with other applications. n8n has built-in support for a wide range of HighLevel features, including creating, updating, deleting, and getting contacts, opportunities, and tasks.

 On this page, you'll find a list of operations the HighLevel node supports and links to more resources.